Watch the interaction between PM Modi and Akshay Kumar

 ''"I never thought I would become the PM...I guess it is the same for many...maybe for people with a certain background and dream of such things.
 During the 1962 war I used to see soldiers board the train at Mehsana (Gujarat) station and I was inspired by them and their sacrifices,'' PM Modi also said during a conversation with Akshay Kumar.

-''Difficult to say what I wanted to become when I was young...I never thought I would become what I have.
+Speaking about how he is as a person, Modi said,''Difficult to say what I wanted to become when I was young...I never thought I would become what I have.
 Good to talk about things other than politics.
-I have never found a reason to be angry with people whom I have had to work with...Yes I have been strict but that is different from being angry,'' Modi also said.
+I have never found a reason to be angry with people whom I have had to work with...Yes I have been strict but that is different from being angry.''

+On his relation with the Opposition, he said that the same is cordial.
+"Mamata Didi sends me kurtas and sweets once or twice every year," he added.

 In a conversation with Akshay Kumar, Modi said,''I used to wash my clothes myself till the time I became CM of Gujarat.
 But I have always liked to wear clean clothes.
 During my childhood, I used to iron my clothes by filling coal into an utensil."